Samsung Heavy to absorb Samsung Engineering for $2.5 billion

 Samsung Heavy reported an operating loss of 362.5 billion won in the first quarter of this year after setting aside around 500 billion won for losses expected on offshore projects, but turned a profit in the second quarter and is seen to be financially healthier than Samsung Engineering.

-Observers said further streamlining of Samsung may involve builder Samsung C&T Corp 000830.KS, which is considered a key piece of the Lee family's control of the group as it owns shares in sister companies including Samsung Electronics and Cheil Industries.
+Observers said further streamlining of Samsung may involve builder Samsung C&T Corp, which is considered a key piece of the Lee family's control of the group as it owns shares in sister companies including Samsung Electronics and Cheil Industries.

 "There could be another restructuring move down the road.
 The group could first complete this merger and then decide to transfer the construction business of the combined entity to Samsung C&T," Daewoo Securities analyst Sung Ki-jong said.